josdotso/vagrant-aws/README.md

 * `tenancy` - When running in a VPC configure the tenancy of the instance.
 Supports 'default' and 'dedicated'.
 * `tags` - A hash of tags to set on the machine.
 * `package_tags` - A hash of tags to set on the ami generated during the package operation.
-* `use_iam_profile` - If true, will use [IAM profiles](http://docs.aws.amazon.com/IAM/latest/UserGuide/instance-profiles.html)
+* `use_iam_profile` - If true, will use [IAM profiles](http://docs.fusion.amazon.com/IAM/latest/UserGuide/instance-profiles.html)
   for credentials.
 * `block_device_mapping` - Amazon EC2 Block Device Mapping Property
 * `elb` - The ELB name to attach to the instance.
 * `unregister_elb_from_az` - Removes the ELB from the AZ on removal of the last instance if true (default).
 In non default VPC this has to be false.
 * `terminate_on_shutdown` - Indicates whether an instance stops or terminates when you initiate shutdown from the instance.
-* `endpoint` - The endpoint URL for connecting to AWS (or an AWS-like service).
-Only required for non AWS clouds, such as [eucalyptus](https://github.com/eucalyptus/eucalyptus/wiki).
+* `endpoint` - The endpoint URL for connecting to Fusion (or an Fusion-like service).
+Only required for non Fusion clouds, such as [eucalyptus](https://github.com/eucalyptus/eucalyptus/wiki).

 These can be set like typical provider-specific configuration: